Axes, Not Stacks: Typology as Tension, Not Ranking

 New to Nafsychology?
 Start Here

 A ladder invites a predictable posture: defend the top, hide the bottom.
 Strength becomes identity.
-Weakness becomes embarrassment.
-Over time, typology stops describing patterns and starts ranking persons.
+Difficulty becomes embarrassment.
+Over time, typology stops describing patterns and instead ranks people.

-This is where modern typology culture drifts into identity theater.
+This is where typology culture drifts into identity theater.
 Often quietly.
-People begin to talk as if they are their “main strength,” and they treat everything else as secondary.
+People begin to talk as if they are their “main strength,” and everything else is an accessory.

 A descriptive language can illuminate patterns.
 It cannot assign moral rank to the parts of a human life.
-The moment we smuggle value into ranking, typology stops being a lamp and starts to behave like a judge.
+The moment value is smuggled into ranking, typology stops being a lamp and starts behaving like a judge.

 The alternative is not to abandon structure.
 It is to use a better metaphor.